 On April 26, 2018, Bankston, Pfeiffer and Gasp (collectively "Complainants") filed a complaint and petition for declaratory judgment against Alabama Power, which was assigned Docket No. 32767.
-The complaint alleged that Part I.B. of the company's Rate Rider RGB (Revision Fifth to the tariff) was unfair, unreasonable, unjust, discriminatory and contrary to the public interest and Section 37-1-80, Code of Alabama.
-In summary, the complaint alleged that Alabama Power (i) failed to provide sufficient justification and evidence to this Commission to support the charges for back-up power service in that part of the tariff (i.e., the Capacity Reservation Charge and the alternative Rate RTA Charge); (ii) establish that the two charges lacked any correlation to the cost to serve customers with on-site solar generation; and (iii) is unjustly profiting from the charges, which infringes on the rights of customers to invest in selfgeneration on their private property.
-The complaint additionally alleged that Rate Rider RGB should be understandable and not unnecessarily complex with the intention to confuse customers.
-Complainants requested the opportunity for evidentiary submissions, testimony from witnesses, a hearing and any other procedures due them, along with an order directing Alabama Power to cease collecting the two charges for back-up power service and withdraw Part LB. from the tariff.
+The complaint alleged that Part I.B of the company's Rate Rider RGB (Revision Fifth to the tariff) was unfair, unreasonable, unjust, discriminatory and contrary to the public interest and Section 37-1-80, Code of Alabama.
+In summary, the complaint alleged that Alabama Power had (i) failed to provide sufficient justification and evidence to this Commission to support the charges for back-up power service in that part of the tariff (i.e., the Capacity Reservation Charge and the alternative Rate RTA Charge); (ii) that the two charges lacked any correlation to the cost to serve customers with on-site solar generation; and (iii) that Alabama Power is unjustly profiting from the charges, which infringes on the rights of customers to invest in self-generation on their private property.
+Complainants requested the opportunity for evidentiary submissions, testimony from witnesses, a hearing and any other procedures due them, along with an order directing Alabama Power to cease collecting the two charges for back-up power service and withdraw Part I.B from the tariff.

 On June 15, 2018, Alabama Power moved to dismiss the complaint.
 In its motion, Alabama Power asserted that the complaint was a collateral attack on the Commission's 2013 order approving the Capacity Reservation Charge and the alternative Rate RTA Charge as part of Revision Fifth to the rider.
 Alabama Power also claimed that the complaint was moot given the company's contemporaneous filing of proposed modifications to Rate Rider RGB.
-By those revisions (i.e., Revision Sixth), which the company filed in Docket No. U-4226, Alabama Power sought to increase the Capacity Reservation Charge from \$5.00/kW for secondary service and \$4.46/kW for primary service to \$5.42/kW and \$4.88/kW, respectively.
+By those revisions (i.e., Revision Sixth), which the company filed in Docket No. U-4226, Alabama Power sought to increase the Capacity Reservation Charge from \$5.00/kW for secondary service and

+\$4.46/kW for primary service to \$5.42/kW and \$4.88/kW respectively.
 Alabama Power also proposed to increase the alternative Rate RTA Charge from \$0.70/kWh to \$0.71/kWh.
 In support of the revisions, Alabama Power included testimony and exhibits sponsored by the company's Regulatory Pricing Manager, Ms. Natalie Dean, which is summarized in more detail below.
 Alabama Power requested the modifications become effective sixty (60) days following entry of a Commission order.

 On July 3, 2018, Complainants petitioned to intervene in the proceeding in Docket No. U-4226 concerning Alabama Power's proposed modifications.
 In their petition, Complainants described the facts and circumstances supporting their standing to participate in the proceeding.
 The Complainants also requested the Commission suspend and investigate the company's modifications until a hearing had been held on the complaint in Docket No. 32767; hold a hearing on the modifications; and then enter an order denying the modifications as unfair, unreasonable and unjustly discriminatory.
 On July 6, 2018, Complainants amended their original Complaint, broadening the allegations and requested remedies to include Alabama Power's June 15 modifications to Rate Rider RGB.
-Also on July 6, Complainants filed an opposition brief to the company's motion to dismiss contending that the complaint was not a collateral attack on the Commission's prior order approving Revision Fifth to Part I.B. of Rate Rider RGB, but on the charges for back-up power service included therein.
-Complainants also arguments were deficient, as a live and justiciable controversy remained regarding the fairness and lawfulness of the back-up power.
+Also on July 6, Complainants filed an opposition brief to the company's motion to dismiss contending that the complaint was not a collateral attack on the Commission's prior order approving Revision Fifth to Part I.B of Rate Rider RGB, but on the charges for back-up power service themselves.
+Complainants also argued that the company's mootness arguments were deficient, as a live and justiciable controversy remained regarding the fairness and lawfulness of the back-up power service charges in Part I.B of the tariff, as then existing or as proposed to be modified by Alabama Power.